hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-indicator-intro.md

 ### Scope and usage
-KLGatewayChildrenIndicator is an abstract profile (i.e. cannnot be instantiated).
-All mandatory observations/evaluations from the childrens standard, where a whole area of concern is evaluated using a two-, three- or four-point scale of no problems, potential concern and concerns respectively, inherits from this abstract profile.
+KLGatewayChildrenIndicator is an abstract profile (i.e. cannot be instantiated).
+All mandatory observations/evaluations from the children’s standard, where a whole area of concern is evaluated using a two-, three- or four-point scale of no problems, potential concern and concerns respectively, inherits from this abstract profile.
 The profiles are:

 * Social interaction (Same profile for small children and school children)
 * Parent-child relationship (Only small children)
 * Parents mental state (Only small children)
 * Parents social status (Only small children)
 * Social support network (Only small children)
+* Passive smoking (Same profile for small children and school children)
+* Use of Nicotine (Only school children)
 * Communication (Same profile for Small children and school children)
 * Sleep (Only small children)
 * Motor function (Same profile for Small children and school children)